How Can Machine Learning Emulators Best Support Climate Science?: Definition: What are emulators and what can they be used for?

-Depending on their design and training objective, ML climate emulators can either replicate the behavior of existing climate models or extend their capabilities.
-In the most basic case, they act as efficient surrogates for physical models and reproduce their behavior at a lower computational cost.
-Such surrogate emulators can be validated with the same diagnostics as the original climate model, but they offer little inherent modeling advantage, as they merely reproduce the system’s behavior and inherit the same validation challenges \citep[\eg][]{rummukainen2016added, fowler2025downscaling}.
+Depending on their design and training objectives, ML climate model emulators can either replicate the behavior of existing climate models or extend their capabilities.
+In the most basic case, they act as surrogates for physical models, reproducing their behavior at a lower computational cost.
+Such surrogate emulators can be validated with the same diagnostics as the original climate model.
+As they reproduce the system’s behavior, these models will also reproduce biases and face the same validation challenges \citep[\eg][]{rummukainen2016added, fowler2025downscaling,watt2025ace2,guan2024lucie,cresswell2025deep}.
+ML surrogate emulators can be valuable by making climate information more accessible.
+For example, their ability to generate climate data on demand can reduce the need to store, download, and process large datasets such as CMIP6, whose estimated volume exceeds $16 \mathrm{PB}$ \citep{durack2025coupled}.

-At the other end of the spectrum, emulators can extend the capabilities of traditional models.
-For example, they may combine heterogeneous data sources (\eg, multiple climate models or observations), learn relationships that are difficult to parameterize, or target specific phenomena, such as extreme events.
-These extensions can provide clear added value, for example, by embedding bias correction directly into the modeling framework or enabling sampling of extreme events.
-However, they also make validation and interpretation more challenging because the emulator’s outputs no longer directly correspond to those of the climate model.
-The transition between surrogates and emulators with extended functionality is gradual, making it challenging to understand how emulators relate to traditional physical models.
-Even when used purely as a surrogate for climate models, the emulator's scope can often extend beyond that of classic climate models, for example, by enhancing uncertainty quantification through more efficient sampling.
+Other emulators go beyond reproducing existing model output.
+For example, they can combine multiple data sources (climate models or observational datasets) \citep{wan2024regional}, sample rare extreme events more efficiently \citep{kendon2025potential}, perform bias correction, enhance temporal or spatial resolutions \citep{harder2026benchmarking}, quantify uncertainties through probabilistic approaches \citep{schillinger2025enscale, rampal2025downscaling}, project climate outcomes for new emission scenarios \citep{clyne2026emulating}, and learn complex relationships that are difficult to parameterize within traditional physical frameworks \citep{rasp2018deep}.
+However, such extensions also make validation and interpretation more challenging because the emulator’s outputs no longer strictly align with the outputs of a physical climate model.\footnote{The boundary between surrogates and emulators with extended functionality is blurred and complicates their classification alongside traditional physical models.}

+ML-based emulators can also complement complex traditional climate models \citep{balaji2017cpmip}.
+Such frameworks create opportunities for hybrid approaches, such as NeuralGCM \citep{kochkov2024neural}, where learned components are embedded within physically grounded modeling frameworks.
+This allows climate model emulators to incorporate physical knowledge \citep{reichstein2019deep} and may also create opportunities for scientific discovery \citep{ qian2022d, beucler2025distilling}.

 \definecolor{one}{RGB}{230, 159, 0} \definecolor{two}{RGB}{86, 180, 233} \definecolor{three}{RGB}{0, 158, 115} \definecolor{four}{RGB}{0, 114, 178}